kibo-tylerbrinkman/KUPT.tyler_custom_bpm.1.0.0.Release/docs/How-to-extend-Kibo-Fulfillment-workflows.md

 # How to Extend Kibo Fulfillment

 ### Overview
-The following will allow you to author custom fulfillment workflows using a fork of this repository, upload & install them thru Kibo DevCenter, enable them thru the API and execute them via the Kibo Fulfiller application.
+The following will allow you to author custom fulfillment workflows using a fork of this repository, upload & install them thru Kibo Development Center, enable them thru the API and execute them via the Kibo Fulfiller application.

 __NOTE:__ This documentation instructs use of the __jBPM Business Central__ application for authoring and testing BPMN workflows locally.
 An IDE such as Eclipse is an alternative for process authoring and is documented at [jbpm.org](https://www.jbpm.org).
 Click the __Read Documentation__ link on the jBPM home page and search the referenced document for __Eclipse Developer Tools__.